memecoder12345678/DCry-Ransomware-PoC/README.md

 ## Performance Note

+Each process handles **one file** at a time, so parallelism is at the file level.

-**Estimated encryption speed with 16 processes (1 file, 53 GB):**
+**Estimated encryption speed with 16 processes:**

+- 1 file, 53 GB:
-- Speed per process: ~56 MB/s (performance dropped from 270 because the SSD ran out of SLC cache)
+  - Speed per process: ~56 MB/s (dropped from 270 MB/s because the SSD ran out of SLC cache)

+- 3000 files, total 1.4 GB:
-- Using 16 processes: ~150 MB/s (performance dropped from ~200 to ~100 because of I/O congestion and GIL)
+  - Using 16 processes: ~4.56 minutes total (dropped due to I/O congestion and Python GIL)

-> ⚡ You can use `nogil` in Python 3.14 to improve performance.
+> ⚡ Tip: Python 3.14 supports `nogil`, which can significantly improve CPU-bound performance.

 ---